Platonic-Systems/generics-sop-examples/doc/edit.md

 sum :: NS (NP I) '[[String], [String], [String, String]]
 ```

-And from this representation, we can produce a value of type `These` easily, using [`to`](https://hackage.haskell.org/package/generics-sop-0.5.1.2/docs/Generics-SOP.html#v:to):
+From this representation, we can easily produce a value of type `These` using [`to`](https://hackage.haskell.org/package/generics-sop-0.5.1.2/docs/Generics-SOP.html#v:to):

 ```haskell
 > to @(These String String) (SOP sum)
 These "Egg" "Sausage"
 ```

-Let us stop for a moment and reflect on what we just did.
-By treating the type-definition of `These` ("code") as a generic `SOP` table ("data") -- i.e., code as data -- we are able to generate a value ("code") for that type ("data") -- ie., data as code -- but without using the constructors of that type.
-This is generic programming in Haskell; you program *generically*, without being privy to the actual type used.
+Let's stop for a moment and reflect on this action.
+By treating the type-definition of `These` ("code") as a generic `SOP` table ("data")--i.e., code as data--we are able to generate a value ("code") for that type ("data")--ie., data as code--but without using the constructors of that type.
+This is generic programming in Haskell; you program *generically* without being privy to the actual type used.

-This concludes the section on playing with SOPs.
-Now let us do something useful.
+This concludes our playing with SOPs.
+Now let's do something useful.

 ## Example 1: generic equality

 GHC's [stock deriving](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/deriving_strategies.html#deriving-strategies) can be used to derive instances for builtin type classes, like `Eq`, on user-defined datatypes.
 This works for builtin type classes, but generics-sop (as well as GHC.Generics) comes in handy when you want to derive generically for arbitrary typeclasses.
-For a moment, let us assume that GHC had no support for stock deriving; how will we derive our `Eq` instance?
+For a moment, let's assume that GHC had no support for stock deriving.
+How, then, would we derive our `Eq` instance?

-We want a function `geq` that takes *any* datatype `a` (this makes the function [polytypic](https://www.sciencedirect.com/science/article/pii/S0167642304000152)), and does equality check on its arguments.
+We want a function `geq` that takes *any* datatype `a` (making the function [polytypic](https://www.sciencedirect.com/science/article/pii/S0167642304000152)) and performs an equality check on its arguments.
 In effect, we want:

 ```haskell
 geq :: Generic a => a -> a -> Bool
 ```

-This function can be further broken down to operate on SOP structures directly, so as to "forget" the specific `a`:
+This function can be broken down further to operate on SOP structures directly, so as to "forget" the specific `a`:

 ```haskell
 geq :: forall a.
 Generic a => a -> a -> Bool